GovReady/govready-q/Schema.md

 	    placeholder: enter a type of animal
 	    help: Examples: dog, cat, turtle, lion

+In document templates and impute conditions, the value of `text` questions is simply the text the user entered.

 #### `password`

 This type asks the user for a password.
 It is the same as the `text` question type, except that a password input field is used to mask the input. `placeholder` and `help` can be specified.